 - What can I bring into the test center?

 For a list of items that you should bring and items that are not allowed, see What to Bring on Test Day.

 - How long will it take for me to get my scores?

-When you'll get your official scores depends on what types of questions were on the test you took.
+When you receive your official scores depends on what types of questions were on the test you took.
 On average, official scores are available within:

-- 3–5 business days for multiple-choice tests (immediate, unofficial scores for computer-delivered tests are displayed at the test center upon completion)
+- 3–5 business days for multiple-choice tests (With the exception of the Language Arts – Writing subtest, immediate, unofficial scores for computer-delivered tests are displayed at the test center upon completion.)

 - 6–10 business days for essay tests

 Please note that if you take a paper-delivered test, how long it takes for your scores to be available depends on receipt of your answer sheets at ETS for scoring.
 If answer sheets are not sent promptly by the test center, your scores may be delayed.